Putinania

 I am still not entirely convinced.
 I can see moving some more people within the Administration and Government around.
 In fact, I have been expecting it.
 But if Sonin truly believes that either of his three predictions will take place, he is (I apologise in advance) dreaming.
 And he knows it.
 Konstantin Sonin just wants some excitement in his life.

-Written by putinania
+Written by Nina Jobe

 October 16, 2009 at 11:12 PM